shuozhixu/FYRE2024/README.md

 Along the GSFE curve, two energies are important: instrinsic stacking fault energy (ISFE) and unstable stacking fault energy (USFE).
 Note that ISFE is sometimes called stable stacking fault energy.

+## Surface energy

+To understand the surface energies in elements, please read [this paper](http://dx.doi.org/10.1038/sdata.2016.80).

-## Void size
+## Porosity and void size

 In additively manufactured [Inconel 625](https://doi.org/10.1016/j.matdes.2022.111545) and [Inconel 718](https://doi.org/10.1016/j.promfg.2020.05.117), the porosity is found to be less than 1%.
 In Inconel 718, [Prithivirajan and Sangid](https://doi.org/10.1016/j.matdes.2018.04.022) found that a porosity of 1% would likely initiate a fatigue crack.
-Thus, we use a porosity of 0.5%.
+In Cu, [Kumar et al.](https://doi.org/10.1016/j.promfg.2017.07.084) found that the as-printed material has a porosity of 0.26%–1.29%, while a heat treatment can lower the porosity to 0.09%–0.1%.
+Thus, we use a uniform porosity of 0.5% as a representation.

 Note: if we were to change the void size, we would change the simulation cell size as well, such that the porosity remains at 0.5%.

 The largest void diameter consiered in this project is about 100 nm because a void with a diameter exceeding 100 nm cannot be called a nanovoid.
-We will consider nanovoids only.
+We will consider nanovoids only here.

 For each interatomic potential, 32 void sizes will be considered.